monero-project/monero/docs/CONTRIBUTING.md

 format of the current contributors.
 As of 2024 the subject line uses the following format:

-subdirectory under src where changes were made : description of change
+subdirectory under src where changes were made: description of change

 For example (PR #9189):
 cryptonote_core: early out on out of bounds scaling parameter